As of September 22, 2014, the NIDDK Clearinghouses Publication Catalog and Image

 Peripheral neuropathy may also cause muscle weakness and loss of reflexes, especially at the ankle, leading to changes in the way a person walks.
 Foot deformities, such as hammertoes and the collapse of the midfoot, may occur.
 Blisters and sores may appear on numb areas of the foot because pressure or injury goes unnoticed.
-If foot injuries are not treated promptly, the infection may spread to the bone, and the foot may then have to be amputated.
-Some experts estimate that half of all such amputations are preventable if minor problems are caught and treated in time.
+If an infection occurs and is not treated promptly, the infection may spread to the bone, and the foot may then have to be amputated.
+Many amputations are preventable if minor problems are caught and treated in time.

 What is autonomic neuropathy?

 Autonomic neuropathy affects the nerves that control the heart, regulate blood pressure, and control blood glucose levels.
 Autonomic neuropathy also affects other internal organs, causing problems with digestion, respiratory function, urination, sexual response, and vision.
 In addition, the system that restores blood glucose levels to normal after a hypoglycemic episode may be affected, resulting in loss of the warning symptoms of hypoglycemia.

 Normally, symptoms such as shakiness, sweating, and palpitations occur when blood glucose levels drop below 70 mg/dL.
 In people with autonomic neuropathy, symptoms may not occur, making hypoglycemia difficult to recognize.
 Problems other than neuropathy can also cause hypoglycemia unawareness.

 Heart and Blood Vessels